Colloquium

 Previous abstracts of colloquia from this semester will be archived as the semester progresses.

-This week's seminar will be held at the usual 4 pm time in Workman 101.
+This week's seminar is at 4 pm in Workman 101.

 Zoom link: (https://nmt-edu.zoom.us/j/97572348560? pwd=OLHjHRLKVCeL1LnUsxGTFMLrDJagQv.1)